Rahulray12/puzzelfun/README.md

 ## Testing

 ### Testing during development
-Continuous testings were carried out througout of the site development.
+Continuous testings were carried out througout the site development.
 The whole project was broken into small sections and steps.
 Each part was checked and amended to the right standard before moving to next one.

 *Steps to test:*